How to Easily Engage Your Employees to Achieve Ultimate Productivity In The Office or From Home

 Working for long periods of time on the same project causes fatigue.
 It’s best to break up the monotony by resting.
 Set a timer and allow yourself to work and rest for a period of time.

-It has been found that an optimal time to work is in twenty-five minute increments punctuated by 5 minute breaks.
-This method for work is known as the Pomodoro technique, and it’s one of the best ways to ensure your team stays motivated and focused on tasks at hand.
+It has been found that an optimal time to work is in twenty-five-minute increments punctuated by 5-minute breaks.
+This method for work is known as the Pomodoro technique, and it’s one of the best ways to ensure your team stays motivated and focused on the tasks at hand.

 Finding the right balance of work and schedule breaks can be a saving grace for your employees.
-So spend a little time learning of how to use Pomodoro technique for various tasks and then go watch your team’s productivity prosper!
+So spend a little time learning how to use the Pomodoro technique for various tasks and then go watch your team’s productivity prosper!

 Engaging employees to achieve ultimate productivity is not as hard as it looks.
 Business leaders would be surprised how simple changes can increase efficiency.

 As productivity is key to the success of your organization, It’s worth your time and investment to embrace these best practices.
-Likewise, measuring employee engagement and keeping track of the right metrics is equally important to know where you should focus your efforts on engaging your employees.
-The improvements that can be made from implementing these strategies can have a ripple effect.
+Likewise, measuring employee engagement and keeping track of the right metrics are equally important to know where you should focus your efforts on engaging your employees.
+The improvements that can be made by implementing these strategies can have a ripple effect.